Mezue3000/DataScience_World/MySQL Database_Design/README.md

                                   **MYSQL Database Design**
 **Overview**
-This database design was created by [Mezue Obiora].
+This database design was created by **[Mezue Obiora]**.
 Contributions and feedbacks are welcome!

-The repository contains the SQL database design for
+The repository contains the SQL database design for:

 **Blogpost**:I designed this database to store, manage blog posts, comments and users.[SQL]